OUTPERFORM the S&P 500 -- by 50% or better, over any period of 6 years or longer.

 A manner of "LOOKING BACK" (WARNING: past results are NO GUARANTEE OF FUTURE PERFORMANCE) -

-A PREVIOUS 6 Years Comparison of % Price Appreciation for the S&P500 and our HOLD (don't sell) List, Primary Screening, and our Complete BUY List, which results from a further screening of our HOLD List, and includes our 20 Company BUY List)
+A PREVIOUS 6 Years Comparison of % Price Appreciation for the S&P500 to our HOLD (don't sell) List, Primary Screening, and our Complete BUY List (which results from a further screening of our HOLD List, and includes our 20 Company BUY List)

 |% Price Appreciation from PREVIOUS 6 Years :|